Bosspameur/Memory-game/README.md

-A Memory game with Pokémons made in React.
+A Memory game with Pokémons made using React and TailwindCSS.